torrocus/blog/_posts/2021-12-07-ruby-performance-vs-data-structure.md

 ```

 The solution is simple and works.
-Probably enough in many cases.
+It's enough in many cases.
 There are only five numbers in the test data.
 However, the real data for the problem contains a set of 300 numbers.
 The first part of the task calls the simulation for 80 steps.